nodejs/help/README.md

 If you have a question about Node.js, [create a new issue](https://github.com/nodejs/help/issues/new) and ask there!

-When inserting you're code:
+[note] When inserting you're code:

-use 3 backticks, followed by js: As seen below, except without the round brackets.
+use 3 backticks, followed by `js`: As seen below, except without the round brackets.
 ![node-js](assets/backtick.png)

 (```js)